joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Ensuring compliance: The board chair is responsible for ensuring that the organization is in compliance with relevant laws and regulations, and that the board is fulfilling its legal and ethical responsibilities.

-Overall, the board chair plays a critical role in the success of an organization, providing leadership, guidance, and oversight to the board of directors.
+## Organizational values frameworks

 Organizational values frameworks are sets of principles or guidelines that organizations use to establish their core values and ethical principles.
 These frameworks provide a foundation for organizational culture, decision-making, and behavior, and help to ensure that employees and stakeholders are aligned with the organization's mission and vision.

-There are several common organizational values frameworks, including the following:
+Some common organizational values frameworks:

-* Code of ethics: This framework outlines the ethical principles and standards that employees and stakeholders are expected to uphold.
-It provides a clear set of guidelines for behavior, and helps to promote accountability and transparency.

-* Code of conduct: This framework outlines the conduct principles and standards that employees and stakeholders are expected to uphold.
-It provides a clear set of guidelines for behavior, and helps to promote accountability and transparency.
+* Code of ethics and code of conduct: These frameworks outline the ethical principles and conduct principles that employees and stakeholders are expected to uphold.
+These must provide a clear set of guidelines for behavior, expectations, escalations, and consquences.

-* The membership values framework: This framework defines the values and behaviors that are expected of members of the organization.
+* The membership values framework and leadership values framework: These frameworks defines the values and behaviors that are expected of members and leaders of the organization.
 Examples are collaboration, innovation, or excellence.
-It helps to shape organizational culture and ensure that employees are aligned with the organization's values.

-* The leadership values framework: This framework defines the values and behaviors that are expected of leaders within the organization.
-It helps to ensure that leaders are modeling the organization's values and promoting a culture of accountability and transparency.
+It helps to shape organizational culture, ensure that people are modeling the organization's values, and promote accountability and transparency.

 * The diversity, equity, inclusion, belonging (DEIB) framework: This framework focuses on promoting diversity, equity, and inclusion within the organization.
 It includes principles such as respect, fairness, and inclusivity, and helps to ensure that the organization is creating a welcoming and supportive environment for all employees and stakeholders.